IrinaMax/Demos/spatial-analysis/ReadMe.md

     ## [1] "+proj=longlat +ellps=WGS84"

 We can explore/extract the individual slots in our spatial points data frame by using the "@" symbol instead of the "$" symbol.
-For example, let's look at the data-slot;
+For example, let's look at the data and coordinate slots:

 ``` r
 # Explore the SpatialPointsDataFrame